Physics-tailored machine learning reveals unexpected physics in dusty plasmas: Results and Discussion

-Here the coefficient $A$ is a fitting parameter, but theory suggests that $A = q_iq_j/4\pi\epsilon_0$, where $q_k$ and $m_k$ are the charge and mass of particle $k$, respectively, $\epsilon_0$ is the permittivity of free space, and $\lambda$ is the local Debye screening length in the plasma \cite{melzer2008fundamentals,konopka2000measurement,melzer2019physics}.
-Importantly, systematic error can be clearly observed in the fit (solid lines in Fig.~3B), indicating that there are deviations from Eq.~\ref{yukawa} as a universal law for all particle separations.
-Nevertheless, it is a good analytical approximation for each pair of particles when they are at the same $z$.
-When $z_i=z_j$, but $s_i\neq s_j$, as shown in the inset of Fig.~3B for different particles with indices 1 and 3, the reduced force can be shifted to coincide using a multiplicative factor of 2.6.
+Here the coefficient $A$ is a fitting parameter, but theory suggests that $A = q_iq_j/4\pi\epsilon_0$, where $q_k$ and $m_k$ are the charge and mass of particle $k$, respectively, $\epsilon_0$ is the permittivity of free space, and $\lambda$ is the effective screening length \cite{melzer2008fundamentals,konopka2000measurement,melzer2019physics}.
+Importantly, systematic error can be clearly observed in the fit (solid lines in Fig.~\hyperref[p3]{3\textit{B}}), indicating that there are deviations from Eq.~\ref{yukawa} as a universal law for all particle separations.
+This deviation is expected since the real interaction involves both negatively-charged particles and their associated ion wake structures.
+These structures are often modeled as a virtual, positive charge below each particle \cite{kryuchkov2020strange}.
+Nevertheless, Eq.~\ref{yukawa} is a good analytical approximation for each pair of particles when they are at the same $z$, although as we will show, care must be taken when interpreting both $q$ and $\lambda$ from the fits to Eq.~\ref{yukawa}.
+When $z_i=z_j$, but $s_i\neq s_j$, as shown in the inset of Fig.~\hyperref[p3]{3\textit{B}} for different particles with indices 1 and 3, the reduced force can be shifted to coincide using a multiplicative factor of 2.6.
 This factor is the particles' mass ratio, $m_3/m_1$, when the forces are reciprocal ($F_{13}=F_{31}$).